-Regional Fare & Service Change Policy
+Regional Fare & Service Change Policy (information listed below)

 The fare policy is used to provide direction in making decisions about changes in the fare structure and major service changes.
 The policy guidelines specify the process COIC will use when considering changes to the fare structure and major fare changes for its public transportation services.
 This Fare Policy applies to both the fixed-route, regional demand response and Bend Dial-a-Ride services.